mhenr18/injector/README.md

 Additionally, it provides the injected code with access to the standard I/O associated with the injector, even if the target process is sandboxed.

-injector is known to work on OSX 10.9 and has no 3rd-party dependencies.
+injector is known to work on OSX 10.9.

 Building
 --------